Filter elements, the heart of dust collectors – what makes them tick and how they work

 Diffusion

-a particle of large sizefollows the airflow on the streamlines, but is too large to avoid the filter fibers.
+Although a largeparticle follows the air flow on the streamlines, it is too large to avoid the filter fibers.
 When flowing around it, it hits the filter fiber due to its dimensions and sticks there.

 Locking effect